Tianwan Nuclear Power Plant (NPP), also referred to as Jiangsu Nuclear Power Station or Lianyungang NPP, is located on the…

-Construction of the gas-fired power plant commenced in April 2001, and it began operation in August 2002.
+Construction of the gas-fired power plant commenced in April 2001 and began operation in August 2002.

 The construction of a new power plant in the area was welcome as the region’s generators were only just able to meet winter-time demand.